laravel-json-api/docs/2.0/README.md

 Full details of the JSON:API specification can be found on their [website](https://jsonapi.org).

-## Laravel JSON:API Features
+## Features

-This package provides all the capabilities you need to add JSON:API compliant APIs to your Laravel application.
+Laravel JSON:API provides all the capabilities you need to add JSON:API compliant APIs to your Laravel application.
 We have extensive support for the full specification, including:

 - Content negotiation
 - Fetching resources